 To be truly independent and future proof, new formats and interfaces are included in regular updates to make the scanner stay up to date.
 The wide compatibility and updates also mean no risk of becoming locked in a system – an Ocus won’t become legacy for as long as slides are viewed.

 It is very easy for any hospital or clinic to include a Grundium Ocus in their pathology workflow and change as much or as little as they like.
-Contact Sales Director Attila György or CEO Mika Kuisma to learn how affordable it is and how you can move at your own pace in going digital.
+Contact our Sales Director Davide D'incau or CEO Mika Kuisma to learn how affordable it is and how you can move at your own pace in going digital.